 - Foster children, certified based on documentation from the foster child case worker

-The LEA and school must agree to offer all enrolled students breakfasts and lunches at no cost (free) and cover any cost above the federal reimbursement received with non-Federal funds.
+The LEA and school must agree to offer all students breakfasts and lunches at no cost (free) and cover any cost above the federal reimbursement received with non-Federal funds.
 CEP is approved for four successive school years, with an option annually to return to traditional meal counting and claiming procedures.
 Reimbursement for schools participating in CEP is based on claiming percentages (Free and Paid only) derived from the percentages of identified students multiplied by a USDA established factor.
-Please watch the presentation below for more information.
-Applications and CEP worksheets are due to the State Agency no later than September 30, 2022, or the first day of school for the submitting SFA, whichever comes first.
-This due date, normally June 30th, has been extended by USDA as a result of the COVID 19 pandemic.
+Applications and CEP worksheets are due to the State Agency no later than June 30.
+Validation of the submitted application will take place prior to the beginning of the following school year.

 For more information about the Community Eligibility Provision, contact Marcia Yurczyk.